KristianOellegaard/django-hvad/docs/internal/models.rst

     :func:`django.utils.translations.get_language` is used to get the language for the :term:`Translations Model` instance that gets initialized.

-    .. note:: When initializing a :class:`TranslateableModel`, positional arguments are only supported for the shared fields.
+    .. note:: When initializing a :class:`TranslatableModel`, positional arguments are only supported for the shared fields.

     .. attribute:: objects